AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- MC-42799-->

-*  Layered Navigation options for price range now work as expected with custom price attributes. {{ site.data.var.ce }} uses the configuration of the price navigation step when filtering custom price attributes.
-Previously, {{ site.data.var.ce }} used the manual step configuration.
+*  Layered Navigation options for price range now work as expected with custom price attributes.
+Magento Open Source uses the configuration of the price navigation step when filtering custom price attributes.
+Previously, Magento Open Source used the manual step configuration.

 <!--- MC-42545-->